 I don’t know about you, but I have evangelical friends with all kinds of different views on gender.
-Come to think of it, I have evangelical friends with all kinds of different views on a whole host of topics: child baptism or believers baptism, just war or pacifism, Arminianism or Calvinism, and, yes, even egalitarianism or some form of gender hierarchism (often called, somewhat misleadingly, “complementarianism”).
+Come to think of it, I have evangelical friends with all kinds of different views on a whole host of topics: child baptism or believers’ baptism, “just war” theory or pacifism, Arminianism or Calvinism, and, yes, even egalitarianism or some form of gender hierarchism (often called, somewhat misleadingly, “complementarianism”).
 Since evangelicalism has no official magisterium, such diversity is inevitable.
-And, while I’m as committed to the egalitarian cause as the next person, I’ve come to view this diversity as a good thing: It means that instead of relying on the coercion of some official leaders or evangelical “gatekeepers,” we egalitarians are left to rely on the persuasion of our arguments and the example of our lives.
-And, while we might try to convince others that our interpretation of Scripture is better than hierarchal interpretations, we nevertheless acknowledge that those with different interpretations might be just as honest and well-intentioned as we try to be.
+And, while I’m as committed to the egalitarian cause as the next person, I’ve come to view this diversity as a good thing.
+It means that instead of relying on the coercion of some official leaders or evangelical “gatekeepers,” we egalitarians are left to rely on the persuasion of our arguments and the example of our lives.
+While we might try to convince others that our interpretation of Scripture is better than hierarchal interpretations, we nevertheless acknowledge that those with different interpretations might be just as honest and well-intentioned as we try to be.

 However, I have noticed a growing trend among some within the male hierarchist camp to go beyond making biblical arguments for their view to instead playing the self-appointed role of evangelical “gatekeepers.”
 Instead of simply debating various interpretations of Scripture, they insist that egalitarian interpretations are dangerous and therefore should not be tolerated within the evangelical camp.
-The argument—that, for lack of a better term, we’ll call the “slippery slope argument” (or SSA for short)—goes something like this:
+The argument—that, for lack of a better term, we’ll call the “slippery slope argument”—goes something like this:

-If you’ve spent any time among evangelicals and raised the issue of gender, I suspect you’ve heard something like SSA.
+If you’ve spent any time among evangelicals and raised the issue of gender, I suspect you’ve heard something like this.
 I also suspect that this argument has convinced a number of evangelicals to steer clear of egalitarian interpretations of Scripture altogether.
-And, to be honest, at face value SSA has some plausibility.
+To be honest, at face value the slippery slope argument has some plausibility.
 After all, we probably all have friends who jumped on the bandwagon for some social cause or another and ended up riding the bandwagon straight out of the church.

-Still, if we step back from anecdotal evidence for a moment—after all, people leave the church for all kinds of reasons—and subject SSA to a bit of logical scrutiny, I think we’ll find that it is not as persuasive as it may at first appear.
-As I see it, there are at least three (and probably more) problems with SSA.
+Still, if we step back from anecdotal evidence for a moment—after all, people leave the church for all kinds of reasons—and subject the slippery slope argument to a bit of logical scrutiny, I think we’ll find that it is not as persuasive as it may at first appear.
+As I see it, the argument has at least three (and probably more) problems.

-First, SSA focuses only on the evidence that supports its conclusion and downplays all contrary evidence.
+First, the slippery slope argument focuses only on the evidence that supports its conclusion and downplays all contrary evidence.
 So, while it points to liberal churches that support women in ministry, it downplays the ample evidence of all of the evangelical churches that also support women in ministry.
-The divide between churches who do and churches who don’t support women in ministry does not cut between “evangelical” and “liberal.”
+The divide between churches that do and churches that don’t support women in ministry does not cut between “evangelical” and “liberal.”
 There are a number of evangelical traditions that have long supported women in ministry, including (but not limited to) many churches within the Wesleyan-holiness and Pentecostal streams as well as a number of traditional black churches.
 If such churches were allowed to count as evidence alongside so-called liberal churches, the argument would be significantly weakened.

-Once we account for the numerous flaws in the reasoning behind SSA, it seems to me that the argument crumbles apart.
+Once we account for the numerous flaws in the reasoning behind the slippery slope argument, it seems to crumble apart.
 This, of course, doesn’t mean that egalitarianism is automatically true.
 It just means that we evangelicals from all sides of the gender debates can get back to doing what we do best: opening up our Bibles and reasoning together.